wolgwang1729/Mini-ML-Projects/README.md

 ### 6.)
 Image Captioning
 An image captioning model that generates descriptive captions for Flickr 8k images using a combination of CNN and RNN/LSTM architectures.

+### 7.)
+Vision Transformer
+Implemented a Vision Transformer (ViT) from scratch and trained it on the CIFAR10 dataset.
+This project demonstrates the power of transformer-based architectures in computer vision tasks, particularly image classification.